HMS Milford (L51)

 HMS Milford was a Shoreham-class sloop of the British Royal Navy built at Devonport Dockyard in 1931–1932.
 After peacetime operations on the Africa Station during the 1930s, Milford served during the Second World War.
-Her wartime service between 1939 and 1943 mostly involved convoy escort duties off Africa, but in 1940 she also took part in Operation Catapult and Operation Menace, both targeting Vichy French forces at Dakar, Senegal, and in the Battle of Gabon, in which she damaged the Vichy French submarine Poncelet so severely that Poncelet scuttled herself.
+Her wartime service between 1939 and 1943 mostly involved convoy escort duties off Africa, but in 1940 she also took part in Operation Catapult and Operation Menace, both targeting Vichy French forces at Dakar, Senegal, and in the Battle of Gabon, in which she damaged the Vichy French submarine Poncelet so severely that Poncelet's commander Bertrand de Saussine du Pont de Gault scuttled her, to ensure she did not fall into enemy hands.
 After training duty in 1944 and 1945, Milford was placed in reserve in 1946 and sold in 1949.

 Milford's original pennant number was L51, but it was changed to U51 sometime in May or June 1940.

 Construction and design

 The British Admiralty ordered four sloops as part of the 1930 construction programme, with two each ordered from Devonport and Chatham dockyards.
 Classified as repeat Shoreham or Falmouth-class ships, they, like the four Shoreham-class sloops ordered under the 1929 construction programme, were a lengthened and improved version of the Hastings class of the 1928 programme, which were themselves a modification of the Bridgewater class.
 They were intended for a dual role of patrol service in overseas stations in peacetime and minesweeping during war.

 Milford was 281 ft 4 in long overall, with a beam of 35 ft and a draught of 10 ft 2 in at full load.
 Displacement was 1060 LT standard and 1515 LT deep load.
 Two Admiralty 3-drum water-tube boilers fed two geared steam turbines which drove two propeller shafts.
 The machinery was rated at 2000 shp, giving a speed of 16.5 kn.

 The ship's main gun armament consisted of two 4 in QF Mk V guns mounted fore-and-aft on the ship's centreline, with the forward gun on a high-angle (HA) anti-aircraft mounting and the aft gun on a low-angle (LA) mounting, suitable only for use against surface targets.
 Four 3-pounder saluting guns completed the ship's gun armament.
 The initial anti-submarine armament consisted of four depth charges.
 The ship had a crew of 100 officers and other ranks.

 Milford was ordered from Devonport Dockyard on 24 April 1931 and was laid down on 14 September 1931.
 She was launched on 11 June 1932 and completed on 22 December 1932.